 All services provided to victims of crime and their families are completely free of charge and are confidential*, regardless of whether or not the client wishes to report a crime to law enforcement.

 *The Crime Victims' Center of Chester County, Inc. (CVC) treats communications with clients as confidential except in circumstances in which CVC receives information that a child has been or may be abused or that a client is planning to inflict self-harm or harm others.

 ***Updated Information Regarding Services***

 In these uncertain times, it is normal to experience increased feelings of stress, anxiety, depression, and other mental health concerns.
-As the university continues remote instruction in fall semester, the Counseling Center will be offering online counseling services to enrolled students.
-Although the Counseling Center doors will be open, all services will solely be online to protect the health and safety of students, staff, and faculty.
+As the university continues remote instruction in spring semester, the Counseling Center will be offering online counseling services to enrolled students.
+All services will solely be online to protect the health and safety of students, staff, and faculty.